SIGN UP TO OUR NEWS!

 Day 4: Santa-Maria-Siché to Sartène

-This morning you head up to the mountain village of Bastelica for a carnet stamp (and cafe stop!).
+This morning you head up to the mountain village of Bastelica for a carnet stamp and cafe stop.
 From here you descend on blissfully quiet, small, rural roads to the coast and Ajaccio, the modern capital of Corsica.
-There is a short stretch on a main road to get your carnet stamped on the edge of Ajaccio, but you are soon back on the coast road, linking one deserted beach with the next.
+There is a short stretch on a main road to get your carnet stamped on the edge of Ajaccio, but you’re soon back on the coast road, linking one deserted beach with the next.

-Crossing the coastal hills of Corsica’s jagged western edge gives you spectacular views, and then delivers you to the delightful coastal town of Propriano – perfect for a mid-afternoon ice cream.
+As you cycle across the coastal hills of Corsica’s jagged western edge, you’ll be rewarded with spectacular views, as you make your way to the delightful coastal town of Propriano – perfect for a mid-afternoon ice cream!
 From here it’s just one more climb to get to our hotel in Sartène, which is famous for its pirate history (fortunately now a very pleasant, historic, and typically Corsican town).

 156km with 2540m ascent [ride profile]